Albert0i/mariadb-vss-chinese/README.4.md

               `;
 ```

-There is no difference between insert and update in Redis and let alone UPSERT.
-Later calls to `hSet` simply override the previous one.
+There is no difference between insert and update in Redis and let alone `UPSERT`.
+Later call to `hSet` effectively overrides the previous one.
 If it matters to you, use this:
 ```
     const exists = await redis.exists(getDocumentKeyName(i + 1));
     if (!exists) {